-Whatever your vacation dream is, there is a lakeside vacation for you.
+Whatever your vacation dream is, click through this slideshow to find a lakeside vacation for you.

 Call it Lac Léman in free-wheeling France.
 Rename it Lake Geneva when you are in prim and pretty Switzerland.
 Either way, you will see lovely scenery.
 This crescent lake is backed by towering snow-capped Alps and fronted by pretty vineyards (including the historic Lavaux Vineyard, a UNESCO World Heritage Site).
 Don’t miss the thousand-year-old Chateau de Chillon, rich in history.
 Go out on a CGN boat for great photos.
 Perhaps treat yourself to a night in the five-star Beau Rivage Hotel overlooking the lake in pretty Lausanne, Switzerland, and dine at its Michelin two-star restaurant, Anne-Sophie Pic.

 Next: Relax where the Midwestern magnates used to go in Wisconsin.

 Lake Geneva, Wisconsin